Anti-vaccine chiropractors rising force of misinformation

 Just 58% of licensed chiropractors and 55% of chiropractic assistants in Oregon were vaccinated as of Sept.
 5. That’s compared to 96% of dentists, 92% of MDs, 83% of registered nurses, 68% of naturopathic physicians, and 75% of the general public.

-Vaccines save millions of lives around the world by preventing diseases such as measles and flu, and they have shown to be overwhelmingly effective in reducing hospitalization and death in coronavirus patients.
+Vaccines save millions of lives around the world by preventing diseases such as measles and flu, and they have shown to be overwhelmingly effective in reducing hospitalization and death from COVID-19.
 More than 400 million doses of COVID-19 vaccines have been administered in the U.S. alone -- and hundreds of millions more worldwide -- and serious side effects are exceedingly rare.

 But dozens of chiropractors spread doubt on their own websites about vaccines, including those for COVID-19.
 One chiropractor in North Carolina says people who get flu shots are “poisoning themselves.”